ShipengHu-777/Interactive-conversation-workload/README.md

 # The execution commands and expected outputs

+Implementing your own scripts to run the trace is more recommended due to different versions of vLLM (the version of vLLM used here is rather old).

 1. Download the docker image: nvcr.io/nvidia/pytorch:23.10-py3, and download vLLM repository.